 In this project, the team aims to develop knowledge-intensive logistics (smart logistics) by:

 All these developments aim to add value, create more efficient handling of goods flows and maintain the Dutch international market position.

-18 companies, including Monotch, are participating in the DALI testing ground with their own business case.
+Eighteen companies, including Monotch, participate in the DALI testing ground with their business case.
 The business cases show that the supply chain offers a lot of potential to use data.
-The translation to information provides cost benefits, more turnover and optimal use of people and resources.
+The information translation provides cost benefits, more turnover and optimal use of people and resources.
 Not only for the partners in the DALI project but also for the business community and knowledge institutions that are not part of this project.

 Unlocking and using data must result in strategic insight, demand prediction and planning input.
-In other words, a gold mine of logistics data that can be mined together with the DALI partners.
+In other words, a gold mine of logistics data that we can mine together with the DALI partners.

-The aim of the cooperation project within DALI with, among others, the port company and the province of Noord-Brabant is the further development of Monotch’s technology.
-In DALI Monotch strives for an automated data platform on which real-time data from relevant sensors and sources such as cameras, entrance gates and traffic lights will be made available nationally to end users such as drivers and can be used for customers of the port authority.
+The aim of the cooperation project within DALI with, among others, the port company and the province of Noord-Brabant is the further development of Monotch’s data technology.
+In DALI, Monotch strives for an automated data platform.
+In this platform, real-time data from relevant sensors and sources such as cameras, entrance gates and traffic lights will be available nationally to end-users such as drivers.
+They can use this for customers of the port authority.

-In the DALI (Data Science for Logistics Innovation) project, work is being carried out on the development of generic instruments for knowledge institutions and the field of work, based on 18 business cases over the next 3 years.
-This is done with the aim of accelerating and strengthening the supply chain data fixing for the south of the Netherlands.
-The project is partly financed by a contribution from the European Regional Development Fund in the context of OPZuid and by a contribution from the Region Deal in Central and West Brabant.
+In the DALI (Data Science for Logistics Innovation) project, work is being carried out on developing generic instruments for knowledge institutions.
+This will be done in 18 business cases over the next three years.
+All this aims to accelerate and strengthen supply chain data fixing for the south of the Netherlands.
+The project is partly financed by a contribution from the European Regional Development Fund in OPZuid and by a contribution from the Region Deal in Central and West Brabant.